e-gorkavyi/mini-crm/README.md

 Designed to manage the flow of orders in a small manufacturing.

 ### Explanations
-For setup database you need use MySQL 8.* server.
-Database template script located in /mysql_DB_template.
+For setup database you need to use a MySQL 8.* server.
+The database template script located in /mysql_DB_template.

 User management not added, so they need to be created on the DB server:
 - Create MySQL user, set a password;